jxnl/blog/docs/writing/posts/advice.md

 The theme is consistent throughout.
 I don't think it's the only way to gain confidence, as there could be some delusion at play.
 But I have simply shown myself, over the past 15 years, that I can overcome difficult challenges and do them repeatedly..

+## Practice more than you play, confidence is the memory of success

+No notes.

 ## The Greatest Gift You Can Give Yourself

 The greatest gift you can give yourself is the gift of being enough.